do i need planning permission

 roof windows

-Roof lights and roof windows do an amazing job at bringing extra light into a building!
-For a roofer, this is usually a fairly simple job that simply involves cutting away roof timbers and adding new ones to strengthen the roof to carry the weight.
+For a roofer, it’s a fairly simple job that involves cutting away roof timbers and adding new ones to strengthen the roof.
+It’s also a job that doesn’t require planning permission.

 15. Converting a Basement